 Use this filed – should be ticked if you would like to specify user or project in METS

-If it is tick please switch the radio button to your option and enter your username or project name in corresponding text field.
+If it is ticked please switch the radio button to your option and enter your username or project name in corresponding text field.

-Fill the form carefully.
-Press “submit” button.
-It is working from both tabs the window will disappear and script will give you the message “SIP was created in ” and show the folder with your SIP.
+Check the form before pressing the “submit” button.
+From either tabs the window will disappear and script will give you the message “SIP was created in ” and show the folder with your SIP.

-Check the mets.xml file for metadata you entered and if everything correct place it to Rosetta automated pick up folder for production Rosetta UAT folder for Sandbox and contact PRC team to run picking up job.
+Check the mets.xml file for metadata you entered and when the SIP is ready:

+Place it to a Rosetta automated folder for production.

+Or to the Rosetta UAT folder and contact the PRC team to arrange the Rosetta ingest job.

 Done!

+Errors and notes:

+Object identifier, entity type, input (either file or folder) and output folder are mandatory.

+If you miss one of them the script will not build SIP and give you a message.

+Object identifier, entity type, sip title, DC title, policy id will be kept the same for next submission while the window is open.
+However, path to source and output should be chosen again.